khawaja-abdullah/contribot/README.md

 - label:"help wanted"
 - org:your-org

-Tip: The builder responsible for query construction is GithubQueryBuilder.
+Tip: The builder responsible for query construction is GithubQueryBuilder 💡.

-## Running locally
+## Running locally ▶️
 Clone and start the application:

 ```bash